Psilocybin and the brain

 Effect of psilocin

-When psilocin binds to the 5-HT₂A receptors, it increases the excitability of pyramidal cells.
-The result is a desynchronisation of brain rhythms: alpha and beta waves (which normally bring stability and predictability to your cognition) diminish, and a state emerges in which networks function in a less tightly bounded way.
+When psilocin binds to the 5-HT₂A receptors, it increases the excitability of the pyramidal cells.
+The result is a desynchronization of brain rhythmsAlpha and beta waves (which normally bring stability and predictability to your cognition) decrease, creating a state in which networks function less rigidly.
 The DMN loses its dominant control, causing "rigid priors" (fixed assumptions and thought patterns) to loosen.
-Subjectively, this can feel like "ego dissolution", a sense that boundaries between oneself and the world are blurring.
+Subjectively, this can feel like "ego dissolution"—a sense of blurring the boundaries between yourself and the world.

 Side effects

-As the neocortex loses its tight grip, other brain regions gain more influence.
-Sensory input comes through more strongly, emotions from the limbic system feel more intense, and old memories are more easily reintegrated.
-Post-acute, you can see that this temporary flexibility is transformed into structural plasticity: studies show that dendritic spines in the frontal cortex are larger and more numerous for weeks after psilocybin, indicating lasting changes in connectivity and learnability.
+Because the neocortex loses its tight grip, other brain areas gain greater influence.
+Sensory input is perceived more strongly, emotions from the limbic system are felt more intensely, and old memories are more easily reintegrated.
+Post-acutely, this temporary flexibility is transformed into structural plasticity: studies show that dendritic spines in the frontal cortex remain larger and more numerous for weeks after psilocybin, suggesting lasting changes in connectivity and learning ability.

 Anterior Cingulate Gyrus